Skip to main content

 print(chain["session_id"])

-print(chain["entries"]) # full entry details for each causal key
+print(chain["causal_entries"]) # full entry details for each causal key

 Filter by outcome reference: